 ELECT A GOVERNOR WHO WILL PROTECT REPRODUCTIVE RIGHTS

-Last month, Tim Pawlenty announced that he will run for Governor of Minnesota.
-After eight years as Governor, Tim Pawlenty left Minnesota with a legacy of extreme laws that limit women’s access to abortion in our state.
+Last month, Tim Pawlenty announced he will run for Governor of Minnesota.
+After eight years as governor, Tim Pawlenty left Minnesota with a legacy of extreme laws that limit women’s access to abortion in our state.
 He undermined the health of Minnesota women and families, slashing health care funding while the number of uninsured Minnesotans increased by 50 percent.

 ELECT SENATOR TINA SMITH